Opening Times

 The illumination of street lights was down to the work of a Victorian lamp lighter.
 With a ladder and ignition lamp in hand, these were thought to be trustworthy men as they played an important and highly essential role in the city and to all those that lived there.
 Often seen just before dusk, the lamp lighter would rest his ladder against the specially constructed horizontal bars, known today as ladder bars, to support himself as he climbed.
 Once lit, he would move onto the next lamp post.
 He would continue this around the city and at dawn, would extinguish the light in the same way.

 Nowadays, these traditional lamp posts have only a single change, they use electricity rather than gas.
-Here at Black Country Metal Works we pride ourselves on our closeness to traditional lighting, from the ladder bars which are now just used for decorative purposes, to the built in bulb holder which would have replaced the gas switch, each one of our lamp posts gives a nod to the history and ancestors that came before it.
+Here at the British Ironwork Centre we pride ourselves on our closeness to traditional lighting, from the ladder bars which are now just used for decorative purposes, to the built in bulb holder which would have replaced the gas switch, each one of our lamp posts gives a nod to the history and ancestors that came before it.

 History of the Lamp Lighter